not-matthias/code-protection-lightning-talk/PITCHME.md

 ---

-### Types
+### Agenda

 - Obfuscation
 - Anti Debugging
 - Packing
-- Virtualization

 ---

 ## Obfuscation

-> To make so confused or opaque as to be difficult to perceive or understand.
+> To make something so confused or opaque as to be difficult to perceive or understand.

 ---